3 min read

 A time of regeneration

-The regeneration of our Stephenson Building captures its 70 years of history and is transforming it into a centre of future innovation.
-A place for future engineers, researchers, designers, and visionaries to collaborate and tackle world challenges together.
+The regeneration of our Stephenson Building is capturing its 70 years of history and transforming it into a centre of future innovation - a place for future engineers, researchers, designers, and visionaries to collaborate and tackle world challenges together.

 From inclusive education spaces to multi-purpose teaching laboratories, our new engineering building will offer a world-class experience for academics, researchers and students alike.

-A key aspect of the development is the Makerspace, a place where students and staff can gather to work on design and fabrication projects whilst sharing ideas, equipment, and knowledge.
-Makerspaces provide a space for students to develop practical and collaborative skills whilst working on projects which may be part of the curriculum or self-motivated.
+A key aspect of the development is the Maker Space, a place where students and staff can gather to work on design and fabrication projects while sharing ideas, equipment, and knowledge.
+This space will allow students to develop practical and collaborative skills while working on projects which may be part of the curriculum or self-motivated.

 20230110_The_Stephenson_Building_DSC_5864

 There will be regular opportunities for students to be trained in the use of specific equipment, in particular at the start of the academic year.
-Once trained, users of the Makerspace will be able to book time on the machines they have been trained on.
-Makerspace availability will be advertised across the School of Engineering and wider University, and there will be regular open days and drop-in sessions for potential lab users.
+Once trained, users of the Maker Space will be able to book time on the machines they have been trained on.
+Maker Space availability will be advertised across the School of Engineering and the wider University, and there will be regular open days and drop-in sessions for potential lab users.

-Some projects will be predominantly student led, following the Formula Student model, whilst others will have an academic and/or technical lead.
+Some projects will be predominantly student-led, following the Formula Student model, while others will have an academic and/or technical lead.

 68877